qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

      if checked, use given URI from the :guilabel:`URL` field above.
-   * |unchecked| :guilabel:`Ignore reported layer extents`: because the extent reported by raster layers may be smaller than the actual area which can be rendered (notably for WMS servers with symbology which takes more space than the data extent), check this option to avoid cropping raster layers to their reported extents, resulting in truncated symbols on the borders of these layers.
+   * |unchecked| :guilabel:`Ignore reported layer extents`: because the extent reported by raster layers may be smaller than the actual area which can be rendered (notably for WCS servers with symbology which takes more space than the data extent), check this option to avoid cropping raster layers to their reported extents, resulting in truncated symbols on the borders of these layers.
-   * |unchecked| :guilabel:`Ignore axis orientation (WMS 1.3/WMTS)`
+   * |unchecked| :guilabel:`Ignore axis orientation`
    * |unchecked| :guilabel:`Invert axis orientation`
    * |unchecked| :guilabel:`Smooth pixmap transformation`